 Relationship with a Customer

 If you're a good salesperson, you can sell anything to anyone once.
-But it will be your approach to customer service that determines whether or not you'll ever be able to sell that person anything else.
+However, it will be your approach to customer service that determines whether or not you'll ever be able to sell that person anything else.

-The essence of good customer service is forming a relationship with customers - a relationship that that individual customer feels that he would like to pursue.
+The essence of providing good customer service is forming a relationship with customers - a relationship that that individual customer feels that he would like to pursue.